mark-schultz-wu/mark-schultz-wu.github.io/_posts/2022-07-02-lattices-for-programmers-pt1.md

 Still, I'll explicitly discuss the issue of NP-hardness, as it is one that many people casually get wrong.

 First, it is worth mentioning that NP-hardness is subtly the wrong notion for cryptography.
-This is because it is a *worst-case* notion, while cryptography needs *average case* hardness.
+This is because it is a *worst-case* notion, while cryptography needs *average-case* hardness.
 For example, SAT is both

 1. a worst-case hard problem (if you can solve it you can solve any NP problem!)